AlexIoannides/alexioannides/content/machine-learning-engineering/k8s-ml-ops.md

 Where `kubectl` is the standard Command Line Interface (CLI) client for interacting with the Kubernetes API (which was installed as part of Minikube, but is also available separately).

-### Deploying the Containerised ML Model Scoring Service on Kubernetes
+### Deploying the Containerised ML Model Scoring Service to Kubernetes

 To launch our test model scoring service on Kubernetes, we will start by deploying the containerised service within a Kubernetes [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/), whose rollout is managed by a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), which in in-turn creates a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) - a Kubernetes resource that ensures a minimum number of pods (or replicas), running our service are operational at any given time.
 This is achieved with,